First Steps

 Situation What to do

-Big feature, architectural choice /q-reason [describe the problem]
+Big feature, architectural choice /h-reason [describe the problem]

 Quick tech choice during coding The agent auto-records notes when it notices decisions

-Start of a work session quint-code board or /q-status
+Start of a work session haft board or /h-status

-Reviewing a PR with decisions Read the .quint/decisions/ markdown files in the diff
+Reviewing a PR with decisions Read the .haft/decisions/ markdown files in the diff

-Decision feels outdated /q-refresh — scan, waive, reopen, or supersede
+Decision feels outdated /h-verify — check claims, waive, reopen, or supersede

 Next steps